Lassi Drink Recipe

 Indian spices like turmeric are commonly used to flavor lassi drink recipes.

 Unfortunately, turmeric is very high in oxalates.
-Thankfully, cardamom will be relatively low in this anti-nutrient.
+Thankfully, cardamom will be a little lower in this anti-nutrient.

-Also, dairy yogurt with its high calcium content will reduce some oxalate absorption.
+Also, dairy yogurt with its high calcium content will reduce oxalate absorption.

 You can make a fruit lassi and use mango to make one of the most popular lassi drinks in India called mango lassi.